daltonmachado/daltonmachado.github.io/index.md

 Please visit my [LinkedIn](https://www.linkedin.com/in/dalton-machado-20442b18/) profile to know more about where I worked, job titles etc.

 ## Projects
-Here are some projects that I have worked on before:
+Here are some projects that I have worked on before

 - [VR Escape Room Game](#vr-escape-room-game--studio-abacate)